munificent/craftinginterpreters/book/types-of-values.md

 </aside>

-To access the value, we use a new little function.
+To access the Value, we use a new little function.

 ^code peek

-It returns a value from the stack but doesn't <span name="peek">pop</span> it.
+It returns a Value from the stack but doesn't <span name="peek">pop</span> it.
 The `distance` argument is how far down from the top of the stack to look: zero is the top, one is one slot down, etc.